JamileBoffo/JamileBoffo/README.md

 ## Olá!
 Sou a Jamile Boffo

-📚 Estudando Desenvolvimento Full Stack pela BlueEdTech.
+📚 Studying FullStack Development at BlueEdTech.

-🔎 Procurando novas oportunidades.
+🔎 Looking for new opportunities.

-🌆 Maringá/PR
+🌆 Maringá - PR / Brazil

   <div>